enobrev/baobab-component/README.md

     import BaobabComponent from 'BaobabComponent';
     import Data from 'Data'; // Your project Baobab Tree

+    BaobabComponent.setTree(Data); // This can be done once in the project

     export default class MyComponent extends BaobabComponent {
         stateQueries() {
             const {id: sSomeId} = this.props;